AppSec : Discrepency of behaviour between Markdown and Discord's preview bot allows clickjacking

 Disclosure

 The vulnerability has been disclosed to Discord.
 The bug has been considered a duplicate and no fix has been planned as they have no legal liability if it is exploited.
-As if it can't fixed, the bug should be publicly known.
+As it won't fixed, the bug should be publicly known.